Self-Employment Tax: What Is It & How To Calculate It

 When Do You Have To Pay Self-Employment Taxes?

 The SE tax applies if net earnings from self-employment are $400 or more.
-Net earnings, which are essentially profits, result from self-employment as a sole proprietor, independent contractor, general partner, or limited liability company (LLC) member (there are some exceptions which we'll address later).
-Limited partners are not subject to self-employment tax except to the extent they receive guaranteed payments for services rendered to or on behalf of the partnership.
-If you receive net earnings from more than one business, you will combine the amounts on Schedule SE.
-If there is a loss in one business, that loss reduces net earnings from another business that is subject to SE tax.
+Net earnings, which are essentially profits, can result from self-employment as a sole proprietor, independent contractor, general partner, or limited liability company (LLC) member.
+However, some exceptions apply, which we'll address later.

-For spouses filing jointly, each must complete a separate Schedule SE if they have net earnings from self-employment.
-Spouses who co-own a business and both materially participate in it can elect to treat it as a joint venture (instead of a partnership).
-For SE purposes, each reports their share of net earnings from the business.
-For spouses in community property states, only the spouse who participates in the business reports the net earnings from it.
+For spouses filing jointly, each must complete a separate Schedule SE if that spouse has net earnings from self-employment.
+Spouses who co-own a business and both materially participate in it can elect to treat it as a joint venture instead of a partnership.
+For SE purposes, each reports their share of the business’s net earnings.
+For spouses in community property states, only the spouse who participates in the business reports the business's net earnings.
 If both participate, each pays SE tax on their distributive share.

 Usually, wages received by employees are exempt from self-employment tax.
 Instead, they are subject to FICA.
 This is true even if they are statutory employees who can file Schedule C to report their earnings and business-related expenses.